 Google’s Da Vinci Code Quest is now online.
 It’s supposed to have a new puzzle every day until release.
 So far I got the first puzzle, so perhaps I’ll make a goal of trying to do them all.
 Wasn’t to hard.
 24 days of puzzles.

 Take a guess what year, then click on the image to see the original which has the date on it (I cropped and scaled this one).
-According to Wikipedia, the image […]

 According to Wikipedia, the image is a work of the US Government (and therefore in public domain) and is found on the CIA website.